 Avoiding snakebites starts with a little forethought and common sense.

 Know your area.
-If you are unfamiliar with the area you will be hiking or camping, learn which snakes are known to dwell there.
+If you are unfamiliar with the area you will be hiking, learn which snakes are known to dwell there.
 Research online or ask a park ranger or other local familiar with the territory which creatures you are most likely to encounter.

 Avoid tall grassy areas when possible.
 Always try to maximize your ability to see what’s on the ground.